-- Then fold the lining into place (wrong side together with the exterior) and press flat again.
-The remaining raw edge of the zipper tape is standing straight up between the two layers.
+- Fold the lining into place (wrong side together with the exterior) and press flat again.
+The remaining raw edge of the zipper tape is now standing straight up between the two layers.

-- Repeat these steps to attach the two top front pieces.
+- Repeat the above steps to attach the two top front pieces.
 First pin the top exterior piece in place along the remaining raw edge of the zipper tape – right sides together with the exterior front.

 - Then pin the top lining piece in place – right sides together with the lining panel so the the zipper is sandwiched between the layers.

 - Stitch in place, then press both the exterior and the lining up and away from the zipper.
 As with the bottom exterior panel and lining, the top exterior panel and lining are now also wrong sides together.
 Press flat.

 - Trim away any excess zipper tape from either end.